Frederick Wiseman: Filmmaking

-Wiseman's films are often described as in the observational mode, which has its roots in direct cinema, but Wiseman dislikes the term:
+Wiseman's films are often described as in the observational mode, which has its roots in direct cinema, but Wiseman disliked the term:

 What I try to do is edit the films so that they will have a dramatic structure.
 That is why I object to some extent to the term "observational cinema" or cinéma vérité, because observational cinema, to me at least, connotes just hanging around with one thing being as valuable as another, and that is not true.
-At least, that is not true for me, and cinéma verité is just a pompous French term that has absolutely no meaning as far as I'm concerned.
+At least, that is not true for me, and cinéma vérité is just a pompous French term that has absolutely no meaning as far as I'm concerned.